 • We did have a Canadian chart in our plotter, a larger scale would have been nice but certainly not worth paying for.

-• You really should have a dinghy or kayak, but a dinghy motor is not needed to paddle a quarter mile or much less from where you anchor.
+• You really should have a dinghy or kayak, but a dinghy motor is not needed.
+You only paddle a quarter mile or much less from where you anchor.

 • Coming back, we carefully listened to the weather report for Haro Strait and took off at 6:30 am the next morning to beat out high winds.
 We never felt any wind or waves.